WestJet Airlines strike to continue until deal reached with mechanics, union says

 Oestreich said the union, which is in a legal position to strike, wants a negotiated deal instead of an agreement imposed by an arbitrator.

 WestJet said it has offered a 12.5% wage increase in the first year of the agreement and a compounded wage increase of 23% over the term of the agreement.
-(Reporting by Allison Lampert in Montreal; Editing by Lisa Shumaker)
+(Reporting by Allison Lampert in Montreal and Devika Nair in Bengaluru; Editing by Lisa Shumaker and Leslie Adler)